GoogleCloudPlatform/professional-services/examples/leftshift-validation-to-precommit/README.md

 - Resetting the default behavior of your pre-commit hook, if you make changes that break the code.
 - Describing new Constraints and/or ConstraintTemplates to use.
 We have a collection of samples from the [OPA Gatekeeper Library](https://github.com/open-policy-agent/gatekeeper-library) that you can use, but you can also supply your own repository.
 If you have separate repositories for your Constraints and Templates, that is also supported.

 `validate.sh` depends on `setup.sh` to take care of the more time-consuming steps in order to run as fast as possible.
-It's for this reason that `setup.sh` handles all aspects of setting up the environment, Then, `validate.sh` only needs to kustomize changed yamls, gather Constraints and ConstraintTemplates with kpt, and finally run `gator test` to produce an outcome.
+It's for this reason that `setup.sh` handles all aspects of setting up the environment, Then, `validate.sh` only needs to identify changed resources, gather Constraints and ConstraintTemplates with kpt, and finally run `gator test` to produce an outcome.

 When configured as a pre-commit script (taken care of by `setup.sh`), `validate.sh` will take the locations of your Constraints and ConstraintTemplates, which you provided in `setup.sh`, and obtain those manifests.
 Whether they're stored in one or two repositories, stored locally, or if you want to continue with the sample policies in the OPA Gatekeeper Library, the script supports all of those combinations.
 Here's how that decision flow works: